maeddes/hft-23-winter/README.md

 ![Spring Data Components](https://github.com/maeddes/hft-2022-winter/blob/main/pics/spring_data_overview.png)

 ### Objectives and exercises
 _The student is able to build a Spring Boot application (or extend an existing one) with Spring Data configuration.
 The exercise is to create an application, which performs CRUD operations on a database backend.
-The database can either be in-memory (H2) or a (containerized) PostgreSQL.
-Optional: Provide a docker-compose file to stand up a multi-container environment with application and database._
+The database can either be in-memory (H2) or a (containerized) PostgreSQL or whatever you like.
+Provide a docker-compose file to stand up a multi-container environment with application and database._

 ### Review Questions

 * "WHY" persistence?
+"WHY" should you not keep the state in memory, but persist it to a "storage backend"
-"WHY" persistence frameworks like JPA?
+* "WHY" persistence frameworks like JPA?
-* Describe the necessary components to build an application with Spring Data?
+* Describe the necessary components to build an application with Spring Data or any programming language framework of your choice?
 Potentially sketch
 * What does the annotation @Entity do?
 * How could docker compose help if you have a persistence-based application?